SamuelDucca/Wisensing-esp32/README.md

 In case you make a mistake, use ``CTRL+Z`` to undo the last annotation.

 When you are done, simply close the window.
 Your annotated frames will be automatically saved in the ``slicing_source.txt`` file, in a format suitable for input to our next scripts.
-We provide a ``slicing_source_demo.txt`` file with all samples from the three experiments already annotated, so you don't have to manually annotate everything to proceed.
+We provide a ``slicing_source_demo.txt`` file with all samples from the three experiments already annotated, so you don't have to manually annotate anything to proceed.

 ### 5. Data slicing